Now move back to the earlier file for Lost Worlds - Year 2007 - Year 2006 - Future for Environment

 From his 1962 offering, Profiles of the Future.

-Tibet: Those who know Tibet, know it is now a better place: It is sad for those of us who love Tibet and the Buddhist philosophy of life to watch the nonense being promoted about that country.
+Tibet: Those who know Tibet, know it is now a better place: It is sad for those of us who love Tibet and the Buddhist philosophy of life to watch the nonsense being promoted about that country.
 Most of the "Tibetans" protesting in Australia, Europe and the United States have never set foot in Tibet.
 The flag they drape themselves in is a fake.
 It has never been the flag of Tibet.
 Those of us who do visit Tibet experience a different place from the Hollywood version.
 The Dalai Lama abandoned Tibet because the CIA had promised him and his supporters that their corrupt, cruel and autocratic government would be reinstalled when they had defeated the Communists.
 He left behind a country with 37 per cent of children dying at birth or within days and women dying in childbirth at rates not seen in Europe since the 16th Century.
 There was one school (for the ruling class), and the population was intimidated into sacrificing at least one son or daughter to the monasteries.
 If you visit Tibet today you will find infant mortality down to Western best practice and modern hospitals that are mini St- Vincent's [A famous Sydney Hospital - Ed].
 There are more than 1000 schools, with widespread attendance, and modern roads, cars, tractors, railways and airports.
-The road from Lhasa looks like Paramatta Road.
+The road from Lhasa looks like Parramatta Road.
 Perhaps the people of Tibet would welcome the return of the Dalai Lama.
 They definitely would not accept the return of the old system.
 (Bob Clayton, Elizabeth Bay, Sydney: Letters-to-Editor, Sydney Morning Herald, 20 March 2008)

 Islam pronounces at last on the terrorism problem: It has taken this long (since, say, 9/11), but at last, an authoritative conclave of Muslim clerics, meeting in North Africa, we understand, has issued a statement, which we hope is binding for all Muslims, to the effect that radical/violent jihad, the ultra-radical, politically and physically violent forms of Islamist vehemence, are not in keeping with proper Islamic faith.
 The statement seems intended to put violent Islamists and eg, suicide bombers, firmly in their place.
 This website has long wondered when Muslim clerics will bite this bullet, is immensely glad they have now bitten it, and will follow-up this news as soon as possible.
 Where is the place of an intending suicide bomber?
 This website thinks, in a padded cell in a very secure mental hospital, heavily sedated for as long as need be.
-(Weekend radio news, Australia, 16 March 2008 and we later found, this item has remained little reported in mainstream media, not followed-up - Ed)
+(Weekend radio news, Australia, 16 March 2008 and we later found, this item has remained little reported in mainstream media, not followed-up at all, which is obviously disgraceful - Ed)

 New books we've noticed lately: